Uncertainty Quantification on Graph Learning: A Survey: Future Directions

 \section{Future Directions}

-In this section, we analyze existing challenges in uncertainty quantification on graphs, and summarize some future research directions facing the challenges.
+In this section, we analyze existing challenges in uncertainty quantification on graphs, and summarize some future research directions facing these challenges.

-\textbf{Bayesian learning} can generate credible regions for model predictions, but these regions are only valid if the model is correctly specified, meaning that the prior, likelihood, and computational capability must be accurately defined during posterior inference \cite{cha2023temperature,masegosa2020learning,wilson2020bayesian}. \cite{cha2023temperature} primarily addresses these issues by introducing a temperature parameter into Bayesian GNNs within the conformal prediction framework.
+\textbf{Bayesian learning} can generate credible regions for model predictions, but these regions are only valid if the model is correctly specified, meaning that the prior, likelihood, and computational capability must be accurately defined during posterior inference \cite{cha2023temperature,masegosa2020learning,wilson2020bayesian}.
+Cha et al. \cite{cha2023temperature} primarily addresses these issues by introducing a temperature parameter into Bayesian GNNs within the conformal prediction framework.
 The combination of Bayesian inference with the conformal prediction framework allows for both credible regions and prediction sets that are more robust, even in the presence of model misspecification.
-Integrating Bayesian methods with other uncertainty quantification techniques could further mitigate inaccuracies arising from violations of Bayesian learning assumptions.
-By leveraging the strengths of complementary uncertainty quantification methods, such integrations could lead to more accurate and reliable uncertainty estimates for graph learning.
+Integrating Bayesian methods with other UQ techniques could mitigate inaccuracies arising from violations of Bayesian learning assumptions.
+By leveraging the strengths of other UQ methods, such integrations could lead to more robust uncertainty estimates for graph learning.

-\textbf{Out-of-distribution} tasks have been well explored by various techniques, such as DRO, AT, and SSL.
+\textbf{Out-of-distribution} tasks have been well explored by various techniques, including DRO, AT, and SSL.
 As discussed before, the majority of existing research has primarily focused on improving model generalization to OOD samples.
 However, there has been limited exploration into the deeper connections between UQ and OOD.
 A promising direction is to leverage OOD methods to better estimate and quantify uncertainties.
-Integrating OOD techniques with UQ could yield valuable insights, potentially leading to more robust and reliable uncertainty estimations.
+Integrating OOD techniques with UQ \cite{de2025deep,linmans2023predictive} could yield valuable insights, potentially leading to more robust and reliable uncertainty estimations.
 The integration could also help bridge the gap between OOD and UQ.